LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 * Issue 42741: EntityInsertPanel fix to use selected sample type name instead of value (which is lowercase) for navigation
 * Add EntityDataType.editTypeAppUrlPrefix to use for linking to the edit design app URL on the create/import page
+* EntityInsertPanel fix to handle case where parent param is a schema/query but without specific values to add to grid

 ### version 2.16.1
 *Released*: 22 March 2021